• A new terminal planned at Montréal-Trudeau: say NO with Les Pollués de Montréal-Trudeau

 • Say No to Creating Largest Garbage Incinerator in Canada in the GTA

-Burning garbage while we are in the middle of a climate crisis doesn't seem like a good idea generally.
-Additionally: 1) Burning garbage produces more greenhouse emissions than burning coal or gas; this means any energy from this plant is not green.
-We can make actual green energy sources much more cheaply than giving this private company $3million of provincial money.
-2) The toxic gas that Emerald acknowledges leaves its plant, makes people nearby more likely to have chronic lung disease.
-This plant is located in a major city in Ontario.
-3) Allowing a private company to burn waste means that even if Ontario communities reduce our waste to nothing, this company will still be polluting our province with toxic air pollutants from other communities' waste.
-We do have to figure out how to manage our waste.
-Studies done on incinerators, demonstrate that over half of what is burned could be recycled or composted.
+A recent proposal brought to Brampton city council by Emerald Energy From Waste Inc., would see a massive expansion to the Emerald incinerator, one of the largest garbage incinerators in Canada.
+The proposal seeks to quadruple the incinerator's emissions from 182,000 tonnes annually to over 900,000 tonnes of greenhouse gas emissions.
+We urge you to reject this expansion proposal for the following reasons: 1) Burning garbage produces more greenhouse emissions than burning coal or gas.
+We can make actual green energy sources much more cheaply than giving this private company $3 million of provincial money.
+2) The toxic gas that Emerald company acknowledges leaves its plant, makes people nearby more likely to have chronic lung disease.
+3) Studies done on incinerators demonstrate that over half of what is burned could be recycled or composted.
 It takes a lot of energy to burn wet compostable material and generally that means they are required to burn highly polluting plastics or other fuels, like gas, to get to high enough temperatures.
-There is lots of room for efficiency and to be a leading innovator in waste management and reduction here.
 I and other concerned Ontario residents urge you to NOT approve this expansion and allow for an environmental assessment and community consultation.

 Created by Liz Garrison